paul-duvall/100-days-of-code/log-r2.md

 Today's Progress:
 Review / Learn:
 - Read about HSB / HSL Colour
+- Continued React course, starting the section on webpack

 Project:
 - Continued with portfolio redesign in Adobe XD